ibm-cloud-docs/assistant/create-convo-skill.md

 1. Do one of the following things:

     - To create a skill from scratch, click **Create new**.
+    - To add a sample skill that is provided with the service as a starting point for your own skill or as an example to explore before you create your own, click **Add a sample**.

+      The sample skill is added to your list of skills.
+It is not associated with any assistants.
+Skip the remaining steps in this procedure.
     - To import a skill from a JSON file, click the ![Import skill](images/workspace_import.png) icon, and select the JSON file you want to import from.

       **Important:**